BGrasnick/Awesome-Open-Data/README.md

 #### Design

 #### Code

 First we set up the basic development environment, downloading and setting up the tools mentioned below.
 To begin with the project we started off with investigating D3's possibilities.
-There was a really helpful [tutorial](http://bost.ocks.org/mike/map/) that got us kickstarted on the technology.
+There was a really helpful [tutorial](http://bost.ocks.org/mike/map/) that got us kickstarted on everything map related.
+Now we had to build the user interface on top of the map-layer.

 ### Which languages, libraries, frameworks, tools did you use?